h1manshumakkar/gha-python-image-app/README.md

-# Simple Python Flask Multi-Page Dockerized Image Application vndsklvnskdfdsgfdsgsdf
+# Simple Python Flask Multi-Page Dockerized Image Application vndsklvnskdfdsgfdsgsdfdfbdfbd

 Build the image using the following command